How to Implement Request Retries in Python

 Below is a quick rundown of HTTP error codes that mainly occur due to bot detection and authentication issues.

-1. 429 too many requests: this status code indicates that the user has sent too many requests in a given time (“rate limiting”).
+• 429 too many requests: this status code indicates that the user has sent too many requests in a given time (“rate limiting”).
 It’s a common response when bots exceed predefined request limits.

-2. 403 forbidden: this code is returned when the server refuses to fulfill the request.
+• 403 forbidden: this code is returned when the server refuses to fulfill the request.
 This can occur if the server suspects the request is coming from a bot, based on User-Agent or other criteria.

-3. 401 unauthorized: this status might be used if access requires authentication that the bot does not have.
+• 401 unauthorized: this status might be used if access requires authentication that the bot does not have.

-4. 503 service unavailable: sometimes used to indicate that the server is temporarily unable to handle the request, which might happen during automated traffic spikes.
+• 503 service unavailable: sometimes used to indicate that the server is temporarily unable to handle the request, which might happen during automated traffic spikes.

-Implementing retry mechanism in Python
+Implementing Retry Mechanism in Python

-Let’s now write a simple retry mechanism in Python to make HTTP GET request with the requests library.
+Let’s now write a simple retry mechanism in Python to make HTTP GET requests with the requests library.
 There are times when network requests fail because of some network problem or server overload.
 So if our request fails, we should retry these requests.

-The function send_request_with_basic_retry_mechanism makes HTTP GET requests to a given URL with a basic retry mechanism in place which would only retry if a network or request exception like connection error is encountered.
+The function send_request_with_basic_retry_mechanism makes HTTP GET requests to a given URL with a basic retry mechanism in place, which would only retry if a network or request exception like a connection error is encountered.
 It would retry the request max_retries times maximum.
 If all tries fail with such an exception, it raises the last encountered exception.

 import requests